-Cloth face coverings should not be worn by children under age 2 years and anyone who has trouble breathing or is unconscious, incapacitated, or otherwise unable to remove a face covering without assistance.
+NOTE: Cloth face coverings should NOT be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 Child care programs should refer to the "Guidance for Cloth Face Coverings in Child Care Programs" developed by MDH/MSDE which contains important safety precautions for cloth face coverings and procedures for appropriate use.